openwrt/packages/net/adblock/files/README.md

 * Supports five different DNS backend formats: dnsmasq, unbound, named (bind), kresd or raw (e.g. used by dnscrypt-proxy)
 * Supports four different SSL-enabled download utilities: uclient-fetch, wget, curl or aria2c
 * Supports SafeSearch for google, bing, duckduckgo, yandex, youtube and pixabay
+* Supports RPZ-trigger 'RPZ-CLIENT-IP' to always allow/deny certain DNS clients based on their IP address (currently only supported by bind dns backend)
 * Fast downloads & list processing as they are handled in parallel running background jobs with multicore support
 * Supports a wide range of router modes, even AP modes are supported
 * Full IPv4 and IPv6 support